Logo

 Lark lived with her mother and Yul Brynner supported her financially.

-Yul Brynner's second wife, from 1960 to 1967, Doris Kleiner is a Chilean model whom he married on the set during shooting of The Magnificent Seven in 1960.
+Yul Brynner's second wife, from 1960 to 1967, Doris Kleiner was a Chilean model whom he married on the set during shooting of The Magnificent Seven in 1960.

 Yul Brynner died of lung cancer on October 10,1985, at New York Hospital at the age of 65.

-Yul Brynner was cremated and his ashes were buried in the grounds of the Saint-Michel-de-Bois-Aubry Orthodox monastery, near Luze, between Tours and Poitiers in France.
+Yul Brynner's remains were cremated and the ashes were buried in the grounds of the Saint-Michel-de-Bois-Aubry Orthodox monastery, near Luze, between Tours and Poitiers in France.

 Yul Brynner used the announcement to express his desire to make an anti-smoking commercial after discovering he had cancer, and his death was imminent.